Ban the commercial trade of big cats in South Africa

 A growing industry exploiting the world’s most iconic wild animals

 The exploitation of big cats in South Africa continues to grow and includes not only indigenous species such as lions and leopards, but also exotic species like tigers and jaguars.
-It’s estimated that 12,000 lions are being intensively farmed in captive facilities across South Africa.
-For tigers, no one really knows how many are currently kept.
-The South African authorities were unable to tell us following a series of PAIA (Freedom of Information) requests, but there are South African NGOs estimating up to 1,500 tigers.
+It’s estimated that 10,000 lions are being intensively farmed in captive facilities across South Africa.
+It is also estimated that more than 600 captive tigers too, are kept in facilities across the country.
 The demand for big cats has meant they are now intensively bred and commercially traded in vast numbers across the globe:

 • Legally: the commercial trade means they can be bred in captivity and exploited for profit (for interactions, kept as pets, trophy hunting or for entertainment)